tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 Above, we have multiple calls to `async` and `list`.
 The goal was to see if calling async multiple times before the method is completed (and we see our print statement) could increase our thread count.
-We seem to still be using our same object ID and thread ID and never go above three threads.
+We seem to still be using our same object ID and thread ID, and never go above three threads.
 What's the deal?
 How are we going to do things concurrently if we don't spawn more threads?

 ### Actors and Mailboxes